-It’s been another week of mixed weather, but by Tuesday morning after several days of heavy rain, I couldn’t bear looking out of the window at my sad, bedraggled roses any longer and I grabbed my jacket, wellies and waterproof hat and went out to deadhead and tidy everything up.
+It’s been another week of mixed weather, but by Tuesday morning after several days of heavy rain, I couldn’t bare looking out of the window at my sad, bedraggled roses any longer and I grabbed my jacket, wellies and waterproof hat and went out to deadhead and tidy everything up.

 It dried up after lunch, and so did I, and by evening the plants had lifted their heads (or what was left of them) and began to straighten up.
 I’m always pleasantly Continue reading “Six on Saturday 2020 04-07”